-Research finds promising approaches to prevent Latino childhood obesityFebruary 15th, 2013 in Overweight and Obesity /
+Research finds promising approaches to prevent Latino childhood obesityFebruary 15, 2013 in Medicine & Health / Overweight and Obesity

 Guided grocery store trips, menu labeling at restaurants, community gardens, and video-game-based exercise programs are among several promising, culturally appropriate ways to prevent obesity among Latino children, according to a new collection of studies from Salud America!
 The Robert Wood Johnson Foundation Research Network to Prevent Obesity Among Latino Children published in a supplement to the March issue of the American Journal of Preventive Medicine.

 Salud America! is a national network of researchers, advocates, and policymakers established in 2007 that seeks environmental and policy solutions to Latino childhood obesity, an American epidemic.

 The supplement focuses on Salud America! achievements over the past five years, including 19 papers of groundbreaking research.
 It also features three commentaries authored by a range of political and medical leaders—such as San Antonio Mayor Julián Castro and Harvey V. Fineberg, President of the Institute of Medicine.

 Each paper considers the context of Latino culture, health conditions, and/or policies in places where Latino children and families live, work, learn, play, and pray.